Posts Tagged ‘San Francisco’

 Why did we dine here? – Mason Pacific is a new restaurant on Russian Hill named after the intersection it is at.
 It takes the place of Lalola tapas.

 Chef Sean McTiernan (Delfina, Rose Pistola, Tailevent, Le Bellecour, and La Table de Robuchon) cooks a seasonal menu of simple, flavorful dishes, creatively elevated through technique and preparation.
 They have a high 4.5 stars out of 5 on Yelp and are starting to get hard to book.
-We noticed many neighborhood regulars being greeted in 2015.
+We noticed many neighborhood regulars being greeted on our last visit at the start of 2016.
+Read the rest of this entry »

 Posted by Foodnut.com, December 8th, 2014